ctoweh/AlarmClock/README.md

+# Script Exaplained

 if [[ -z $1 ]]; then
+# This line starts an if-statement.
+It checks if the first argument to the script ($1) is empty or not provided.

 	echo -e "\n\t Usage: ./Alarm.sh 8h for 8 hours of sleep"
+# If the first argument is empty, this line prints a usage message to the console, explaining how to use the script to set an alarm for a specific duration of sleep.
 	echo -e "\t\t./Alarm.sh 20m for 20 minutes of sleep"
+# This line adds another example to the usage message, demonstrating how to set an alarm for a specific duration in minutes.
 	echo -e "\t\t See man sleep\n"
+# This line adds a reminder to consult the manual (man sleep) for more information on how to use the sleep command.
 	exit 0
+# his line exits the script with a status code of 0, indicating successful execution of the script's purpose (displaying the usage message in this case).
 fi

-# This script checks if the first argument passed to it is empty.
-# If it is empty, it prints usage information and exits.
-# If there is an argument, it continues executing the rest of the script.
+# This line marks the end of the if-statement block.
-# It uses the echo command to print a message to the standard output.
-# The -e flag enables interpretation of backslash escapes, allowing for formatting.
-# This line prints a usage message informing the user how to use the script, specifying that they should run ./Alarm.sh followed by a duration in hours or minutes.
-# Another example of how to use the script, specifying that they can use minutes instead of hours by providing a duration followed by 'm'.
-#  Another message directing the user to refer to the manual page (man) for the sleep command, suggesting they can find more information there.

 sleep "$1";
-# This line uses the sleep command to pause the execution of the script for the duration specified by the first argument passed to the script ($1).
-The value of $1 is the duration of sleep specified by the user, either in hours or minutes.
+# This line pauses the execution of the script for the duration specified by the first argument ($1).
+For example, if $1 is "8h", it will sleep for 8 hours.
 figlet "sleep time over"
-# This line uses the figlet command to generate ASCII art text that spells out "sleep time over". figlet is a program that generates text banners in a variety of typefaces.
-Here, it's used to display a message indicating that the sleep time is over.
+# After the sleep duration is over, this line displays the message "sleep time over" using the figlet command, which creates ASCII art text.

 alarm=(
-# This line initializes an array variable named alarm.
-Arrays in Bash are ordered lists of values.
-In this case, the array contains the filenames of MP3 files that presumably contain alarm sounds.
+# This line defines an array named alarm containing the filenames of different alarm sounds.
 	"alarm1.mp3"
 	"alarm2.mp3"
 	"alarm3.mp3"
 	"alarm4.mp3"
 	"alarm5.mp3"
- # These are the elements of the alarm array.
-Each element is a string representing the filename of an MP3 file containing an alarm sound.
-The script uses these filenames to play an alarm sound to wake the user up after the specified sleep duration.
 )

 for ((i=0; i<${#alarm[@]}; i++)); do
+# This line starts a for loop that iterates over the elements of the alarm array.
+It initializes the loop variable i to 0, and the loop continues as long as i is less than the length of the alarm array ${#alarm[@]}.
+  figlet -f slant "Wake Up-$((i+1))"
+# Inside the loop, this line uses the figlet command to display the message "Wake Up-" followed by the current value of i incremented by 1.
+This creates a series of messages like "Wake Up-1", "Wake Up-2", and so on.
-  figlet -f slant "Wake Up-$((i+1))" sleep 1; mpv --no-audio-display --no-resume-playback "${alarm[i]}" &
+  sleep 1; mpv --no-audio-display --no-resume-playback "${alarm[i]}" &
+# After displaying the "Wake Up" message, this line pauses the script execution for 1 second and then plays the corresponding alarm sound specified by the alarm array at index i using the mpv command.
+The & at the end runs the command in the background.
   sleep 45; killall mpv
+# After playing the alarm sound, this line pauses the script execution for 45 seconds and then terminates any running mpv processes using the killall command.
+This is to stop the alarm sound after a certain duration.
   sleep 5m;
+# After terminating the mpv process, this line makes the script sleep for 5 minutes before proceeding to the next iteration of the loop.
 done
+# This line marks the end of the for loop block.